-Comprehensive care and support services are required for HIV-1 infected women and their families.
-Components of comprehensive care include the following medical and supportive care services: a) primary, obstetric, and HIV specialty care; b) family planning services; c) mental health services; d) drug-abuse treatment; and e) coordination of care through case management for the woman, her children, and other family members.
-Support services include case management, child care, respite care, assistance with basic life needs (e.g., housing, food, and transportation), and legal and advocacy services.
+Comprehensive care and support services are important for women with HIV-1 infection and their families.
+Components of comprehensive care include the following medical and supportive care services:

+- Primary, obstetric, pediatric and HIV specialty care;

+- Family planning services;

+- Mental health services;

+- Substance-abuse treatment; and

+- Coordination of care through case management for the woman, her children, and other family members.

+Support services may include case management, childcare, respite care, assistance-with basic life needs (e.g., housing, food, and transportation), and legal and advocacy services.
 This care should begin before pregnancy and should be continued throughout pregnancy and postpartum.